dhlorenz/CS236319/Material/Tutorials/sml/introduction.md

 ```
 <!-- .element: data-thebe-executable-sml data-language="text/x-ocaml" -->

-Notice the syntax of function application - no parentheses!
+notice the syntax of function application - no parentheses!

 ---